-Heikin-Ashi Candlesticks are similar, but different than normal candlesticks.
-A Heikin-Ashi Candlestick is hollow (white) when the HA-Close is above the HA-Open.
-Conversely, a candlestick is filled (black) when the HA-Close is below the HA-Open.
-This is similar to normal candlesticks, which are filled (black) when the close is below the open and hollow (white) when the close is above the open.
+Heikin-Ashi Candlesticks are very similar to normal candlesticks, but differ in some key features.
+A Heikin-Ashi candlestick is hollow when the HA-Close is above the HA-Open; conversely, Heikin-Ashi candlesticks are filled when the HA-Close is below the HA-Open.
+This is similar to normal candlesticks, which are filled when the close is below the open and hollow when the close is above the open.

-While traditional candlestick patterns do not exist with Heikin-Ashi Candlesticks, chartists can derive valuable information from these charts.
+While traditional candlestick patterns do not exist with Heikin-Ashi candlesticks, chartists can derive valuable information from these charts.
 A long hollow Heikin-Ashi candlestick shows strong buying pressure over a two day period.
-Absence of a lower shadow also reflects strength.
-A long filled Heikin-Ashi candlestick shows strong selling pressure over a two day period.
-Absence of an upper shadow also reflects selling pressure.
+The absence of a lower shadow also reflects strength.
+A long, filled Heikin-Ashi candlestick shows strong selling pressure over a two day period.
+The absence of an upper shadow also reflects selling pressure.
 Small Heikin-Ashi candlesticks or those with long upper and lower shadows show indecision over the last two days.
-This often occurs when the two normal candlesticks are of opposite color.
+This often occurs when one candlestick is filled and the other is hollow.

 Spinning tops have small bodies (open-close range) and long upper/lower shadows (high-low range).
 Despite a lot of movement from high to low, prices finish near their opening point for little change.
 This shows indecision that can foreshadow a reversal.

-When using Heikin-Ashi Candlesticks, a doji or spinning top in a downtrend is not right away bullish.
+When using Heikin-Ashi candlesticks, a doji or spinning top in a downtrend should not immediately be considered bullish.
 It just shows indecision within the downtrend.
 Indecision is the first step to changing direction.
 Confirmation of a directional change (trend reversal) is required though.
 Once chartists spot a doji or spinning top in a downtrend, it is time to set a resistance level upon which to base a trend reversal.

 The example below shows Caterpillar (CAT) with a spinning top forming in late May (1).
 The trend is clearly down so a resistance level is set to define a reversal breakout (confirmation).
-CAT did break this resistance level a few days later, but the breakout failed.
-Not all signals are perfect.
-The downtrend extended and CAT then formed two doji in mid June.
+CAT did break this resistance level a few days later, but the breakout failed - a reminder that not all signals are perfect.
+The downtrend extended and CAT then formed two doji in mid-June.
 A resistance level was marked after the doji and CAT broke resistance to confirm a reversal.

 The next chart shows Monsanto (MON) with a classic correction in June 2011.
 The Heikin-Ashi Candlesticks were more than adequate to identify this correction and subsequent breakout.
 Notice how a falling channel formed as the stock retraced around 61.80% of the prior decline.
 The big breakout in late June signaled an end to this correction and resumption of the advance.